sudharshan-govindan/DevConnectTelcoChatBot/README.md

 5. The deploy performs two actions:

     * deploys the app run time
-    * creates Conversation, Cloudant and Discovery service instances
+    * creates a Conversation, Cloudant and Discovery service instances

 6. The deployment can take some time.
 You can see its status like the one given below: